.

 conjure, conjured, conjuring, conjures.transitive verbs

-to call or bring to mind; evoke (Arizona conjures up an image of stark deserts for most Americans); to imagine; picture; to make something appear or happen in a way which is not expected (lacking the proper parts the mechanic was adept at conjuring up ways to quickly, yet safely, get the customer going on his way)
+to call or bring to mind; evoke (Arizona conjures up an image of stark deserts for most Americans who haven't been there to see it); to imagine; picture; to make something appear or happen in a way which is not expected (lacking the proper parts the mechanic was adept at conjuring up ways to quickly, yet safely, get the customer going on his way)

 conjuration.noun,.plural.conjurations